xamm/OIL/README.md

-# filepath README
+# Show File in File Explorer Extension

-This is the README for your extension "filepath".
-After writing up a brief description, we recommend including the following sections.
+This extension is used to open the current place of the opened file in file explorer.

 ## Features